dynamsoft-docs/barcode-reader-docs/license-activation/set-full-license.md

 needGenerateH3Content: true
 ---

-# How to set full license in version 8.x
+# How to set full license in version 9.x

-Different methods are used for setting trial and full license keys.
-In our demo or sample applications, we use `.InitLicense()` or `.ProductKeys` to set trial license keys.

-For the purchased version, you need to use `initLicenseFromDLS()` to set the Handshake Codes for your licenses.

 You can set the license by following the steps below: